Stumbling on to a Southern Delicacy - Shrimp and Grits

-Regular folks like us can sign up for the Consumer's Choice panel, and pig out on (I mean, daintily sample) offerings from all the chefs in the competition.
+Regular folks like us can sign up for the Consumer's Choice panel, and snarf down (I mean, daintily sample) offerings from all the chefs in the competition.

 Since this is a shrimp and GRITS festival, all the dishes must be made with grits.
-I remember talking with the master chef of a team from New York and jokingly asked, "Do y'all even know what grits are?"
+I remember talking with a master chef from New York and jokingly asked, "Do y'all even know what grits are?"

 Without missing a beat, he answered, "Hadn't a clue until this morning."

 Shrimp Ain't All They Got!

-Of course, anytime 2 Southerners get together is an excuse for a party, so it's no wonder that there's more than Shrimp and Grits at the Shrimp and Grits Festival.
-For the 2017 festival, you'll also find a fine recipe for fun:
+Of course, anytime 2 Southerners get together is an excuse for a party, so it's no wonder that there's more than Shrimp and Grits at the Festival.
+For the 2018 shindig, you'll also find a fine recipe for fun:

 All the above events are FREE, but this year you can try out some paid activities:

 The Shrimp and Grits VIP Package (sponsored by Atlanta Magazine this year) gets you: exclusive access to the VIP tent at the Indian Mound Cottage on the main lawn; daily catered meals and snacks; unlimited beverages at the open bar (both alcoholic and non-alcoholic); access to Mistletoe Cottage in the Historic District; VIP lanyard and wristband.
 Plus, what may be the most important prize of all: parking close to the action!
 Price: Friday OR Sunday: $80.25; Saturday ONLY: $160.50.
 Prices include tax.
-Advance online sales end Friday, Sept.
-1 at 5:00 pm, so get yours fast.
-Tickets will be sold on-site at the VIP Pavilion, sans VIP parking and island entrance fee.
+Advance online sales end Friday, August 31, so get yours fast.
+Tickets will also be sold on-site at the VIP Pavilion, sans VIP parking and island entrance fee.

-- practice your beer tasting chops on over 50 craft beers at their NEW riverfront location (to be announced). $20.00 for 10 tastings of craft brews (from a choice of a bunch of brews).
+Practice your beer tasting chops on over 50 craft beers at their NEW riverfront location. $20.00 for 10 tastings of craft brews (from a choice of a bunch of brews).
 And while enjoying your brew, chill to live music on the Riverfront Stage!

 You can find out more information on the above by contacting the Jekyll Island Visitor's Center at 912-635-3636.